ruuda/blog/posts/rcl-patch.md

 Running this through `rcl evaluate --format=toml` will produce the same toml file as before
 (though without the comment).
-With [imports], we can split out the automation-managed parts:
+With [imports], we can now split out the automation-managed parts:

 ```
 // kubernetes_version.json: